Chillu: Plot

-Annie (Shanthi Krishna) is in love with her college mate Manu (Rony Vincent).
+Annie is in love with her college mate Manu.
 Manu is a strange character who is a short tempered.
 Both get in quarrels with each other, but they soon reunite.
-Annie is also close in touch with an artist Ananthu (Venu Nagavally), which disturbs Manu.
+Annie is also close in touch with an artist Ananthu, which disturbs Manu.
 Time goes by and Annie visits a doctor which creates a suspicion in Manu that she is pregnant.
 Manu and Annie part ways and Manu wants to marry Lali, another girl.
 Annie also attends the wedding and cries after the wedding.
 On the first night, Manu realises his mistake and goes to visit Annie.